📋 How we test

 The table below shows the typical device pixel ratios for popular devices and display types.
 These values can vary between models and OS scaling settings.

-Device / Display Type Typical DPR Pixels Per CSS Pixel Classification
+Device / Display Type Typical DPR Pixels per CSS pixel Classification

 Standard desktop monitor (1080p, 1440p)11 physical pixelStandard